trailinglight/trailinglight/README.md

-- 👋 Hi, I’m @trailinglight; obviously not a real name, it sparks as a representation of feelings in regards to my feeling about my goals and dreams and the ultimate path towards realizing ideas that sometimes feel just as fleeting and vibrant.
+- 👋 Hi, I’m @trailinglight; obviously not a real name, it sparks as a representation of feelings about my goals and dreams and the ultimate path towards realizing ideas that sometimes feel just as fleeting and vibrant.
 - 👀 I’m interested in many different aspects of the creative universe, mainly centered around stroytelling whether that be through writing, games, music and / or art.
 - 🌱 I’m currently learning and relearning my way around source control, game engines, code and structures.
 Writing is a continuous thing for me, that needs no exposition, as something that I enjoy and recreate myself in on a seemingly neverending basis.
 - 💞️ I’m looking to collaborate on pet projects and long term plans for storytelling or game devleopment.